Ryno560/CS325_Review_Analyzer/README.md

 Now that the environment is created activate the environment using the command - "conda activate cs_325_project"

-The environment should now be ready and the python script AI.py should run with no issues
+The environment should now be ready and the python script Main.py should run with no issues The other scripts included are FileIO.py and AI.py which each include a class that are used by Main.py